Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/_index.md

 - Apps should not have access to secret so they can create their own token.
 - Needs to support passing the identity to api's that are consumed by Altinn Apps.

-Since Altinn Platform will in the future support that different types of applications created by different frameworks (Java/.Net/Node ++++) it is important that the authentication mechanisms are supported by different types of platforms.
+Since Altinn Platform will in the future support applications created by different frameworks (Java/.Net/Node ++++) it is important that the authentication mechanisms are supported by different types of platforms.

 [JSON Web Token](https://jwt.io/) are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties and are chosen as the bearer of information about users and systems.

 The JWTToken is created in an asymmetric process where the Authentication component will use a private key from a certificate to sign the token, and the different apps and components that needs to verify it will use the public key.
 See [JWT Format](jwt-format) for details on the algorithm used.

 The application architecture below show how JWT flows between the different parts of the solutions.